HITECHCRIME/HC_S35_Upclick/README.md

-when will it end, i don't care once your reach regular your reign we'll be done and i'll finally feel fair
+when will it end, i don't care once your reach regular your reign we'll be done and you'll be fair honesty swirling down the drain

-wishing the upclick would end
+wish the upclick would end
 x
 x
 and so please